scristobal/load-image-bytes-with-rust-and-web-assembly-and-no-canvas-/README.md

-# Load ImageData with Rust and Web Assembly and no canvas involved
+# Load ImageData with Rust and Web Assembly (no canvas involved)

 A quick experiment and benchmark to try get the raw RGBA pixels of a PNG using: